 Everyday as I enter into Wilhelm’s world and of his fellow patients, I get the feeling that incoherence is a fundamental aspect of life.
 Each one possesses a gift of telling stories of grandeur, delusion, obsession and fantasy.
 Although there are times that these elements seem to be present, as if they were major characters in a play.

-A few years down the line, I finally made it to Munich.
-It was just after the migrant incursion, and the mass arrival of refugees at the Munich rail station that made international headlines in 2015.
-I wondered where Wilhelm is now?
+I wonder where is Wilhelm now at this particular moment.
 What would he say about the Bavaria he once knew and the changing demographic landscape of the Germany of today?
 Perhaps I may never find any answers to my questions from a man who speaks of trees that grow teeth and believes that candies are tickets to paradise.
-All I know is that before my last day of my apprenticeship at the psychiatric facility, he handed me a paper card with a cut-out heart in the middle and before slipping into a different realm, he uttered “home”.
+All I know is that before my last day of my apprenticeship at the psychiatric facility, he handed me a card with a cut-out heart in the middle and before slipping into a different realm, he uttered “home”.

 This piece appeared as an entry to World Nomads 2019 travel writing scholarship.
 The piece didn’t make it to the list but I’m glad to share the experience with you.
 To anyone who loves to travel, inspired by travel or one’s travel, travel for free and learn from the best travel writers, click HERE.

-1. Every time I read one of your beautiful posts I say to myself I’ll have to visit your blog much more often, Jan, and then things get busy in the day job and it’s another two months or so before I make it to your page again.
+Every time I read one of your beautiful posts I say to myself I’ll have to visit your blog much more often, Jan, and then things get busy in the day job and it’s another two months or so before I make it to your page again.

 I find your writing style very inspiring, moving, and entertaining.
 Keep up the great work and shame on the judges to fail to shortlist or award your contribution.
 What’s wrong with those folks .